nul-one/histog/README.md

 -------------------------

 ### install from pypi (recommend)
-`pip3 install histogram`
+`pip3 install histog`

 ### install from github (latest master)
-`pip3 install -U git+https://github.com/nul-one/histogram.git`
+`pip3 install -U git+https://github.com/nul-one/histog.git`

 Usage
 -------------------------

 ```
 Description:
-    histogram - draw histogram based on a set of integers from STDIN.
-Input
+    histog - draw histogram based on a set of integers from STDIN.
+Input is
-    is a string of integers, one per line.
+    a string of integers, one per line.
 Lines with bad values will simply
     be skipped.
 Note that graph is rotated by -90 degrees.

-Usage: histogram [OPTIONS]
+Usage: histog [OPTIONS]

 Options:
     -h      - display this help and exit